There’s the old saw about a something being better than the sum of its parts.

 The Eaton-developed 2.65-L supercharger — the biggest one the company makes, Eaton engineers gleefully confirmed — is cleverly fitted into the valley between cylinder banks in an inverted position, with its meticulously-clearanced aluminum lobes and other heavy

 With so much power at your disposal, the Shelby GT500 makes a mile-long backroad straight frighteningly brief, as evidenced by the electronic limiting of the car’s top speed to 180 mph (290 km/h).
 And this engine makes the 0-60 mph (97 km/h) metric similarly seem almost too short to be relevant, as you hit 60 mph in 3.3 sec.
-Ford thoughtfully utilized the dragstrip at Las Vegas Motor Speedway to demonstrate to our media group that amateur dragster-journalists could readily obtain mid-11-sec quarter-mile times with trap speeds exceeding 120 mph (193 km/h).
+Ford thoughtfully utilized the dragstrip at Las Vegas Motor Speedway to demonstrate to a media group that amateur dragster-journalists could routinely obtain mid-11-sec quarter-mile times with trap speeds exceeding 120 mph (193 km/h).

 Conspiratorial in the Shelby GT500’s performance is the Tremec 7-speed dual-clutch automated manual transmission — a design similar to the